Notifications and Reports

 Aligni regularly sends out a variety of notifications and reports to account holders.
 If these emails are mis-categorized by your email client, please be sure to correct the situation and tag them as not SPAM to preserve our email reputation (see below).
 Similarly, please DO NOT tag any emails coming from Aligni as SPAM as this can damage our global email reputation for other users.

 Emails to Vendor Contacts

 As a security measure, Aligni is not allowed to send emails that appear to be from your private email address.
 Specifically, these emails cannot be constructed with the “FROM” parameter set to your email address.
-Instead, these emails are send from our notifications account but with an address name that indicates they are from you.
+Instead, these emails are sent from our notifications account but with an address name that indicates they are from you.
 Additionally, we set the “REPLY-TO” parameter to your email address.
 Well behaved email clients will properly route email replies back to this “REPLY-TO” address.

 For example, the following is an example excerpt of an email header we may construct:

 We try to follow best practices and be good internet citizens.
 RFC 2822 offers some guidelines on email behaviors.
 In particular, section 3.6.2 says: “When the “Reply-To:” field is present, it indicates the mailbox(es) to which the author of the message suggests that replies be sent. … In all cases, the “From:” field SHOULD NOT contain any mailbox that does not belong to the author(s) of the message.”
 This is why we use our own email address in the “FROM” field and offer yours in the “REPLY-TO” field.